Wartets/Julia-Set/README.md

 ## Dependencies

-- **Math.js**: A comprehensive math library used for handling complex numbers and calculations.
+- **Math.js**: math library used for handling complex numbers and calculations.

 ---